xHain-hackspace/tr33/README.md

 ## WiFi Secrets

-You need to create a `src/Secrets.h` file that contains the wifi secrets.
+You need to create a `src/Secrets_xyz.h` file that contains the wifi secrets.
 The ESP32 will automatically connect to this WiFi.
+You can check 'DSECRETS_FILE=' in platformio.ini for your target or compile without the file and get the correct name from the error message.
 The file should look as follows:

 ```
 const char *ssid = ""; // String